Rishabh-Saha/Matplotlib-Case-studies/Notes/Neural Networks/Neural Networks.md

 **Batch size** refers to the number of training examples utilised in one iteration.
 The model decides the number of examples to work with in each iteration before updating the internal model parameters.

+Up to a certain batch size, most architectures use a constant memory, after which the consumption increases linearly with the batch size.

 #### Dropouts

 The main purpose of using dropouts is to reduce overfitting in Neural networks.